dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     :ref:`Validate UID <dcmValidateUID>`",boolean,"Indicates if UIDs shall be validated or not.

     (dcmValidateUID)"
+    "
+    .. _dcmRejectConflictingPatientAttribute:

+    :ref:`Reject Conflicting Patient Attribute(s) <dcmRejectConflictingPatientAttribute>`",string,"DICOM Tag of Patient Attribute which have to match in received objects with the value in previous received objects with equal Patient ID to be accepted.

+    (dcmRejectConflictingPatientAttribute)"
     ":doc:`attributeFilter` (s)",object,"Specifies Attributes stored in the database" ":doc:`attributeSet` (s)",object,"Named Attribute Set for Query Parameter 'includefields' of QIDO-RS and WADO-RS Metadata or by Query Parameter 'comparefield' of DIFF-RS requests."
     ":doc:`bulkData` (s)",object,"Specifies Bulk Data Descriptors applied by services providing Metadata of archived instances."